-The development of case law in favor of commercial dispute funding in the United States helped warm its embrace by claimants as an alternative fee solution that served to dissolve financial barriers to the courts.
+The development of case law in favour of commercial litigation funding in the United States helped warm its embrace by claimants as an alternative fee solution that served to dissolve financial barriers to the courts.
 For law firms and companies looking

-to utilize this new resource, dispute funding has become an attractive choice to help improve cash flow, spread the risks of litigation, and offer flexible fee arrangements to new and current clients.
+to utilize this new resource, litigation finance has become an attractive choice to help improve cash flow, spread the risks of litigation, and offer flexible fee arrangements to new and current clients.

 Similar to regimes with common law roots, Canada also prohibited maintenance and champerty.
 While Canada took steps to abolish these doctrines as crimes in 1953, they remained intact as torts in most provinces, though notably not in Quebec, which

 is a civil law jurisdiction.
 The torts prohibited the use of contingency fee arrangements until the groundbreaking case of McIntyre Estate v.
 Ontario (Attorney General), 2002 CanLII 45046.

 In McIntyre Estate, the Ontario Court of Appeal found a contingency fee arrangement was not per se champertous.
 The court reasoned that:

 “One way to make justice more accessible is to provide a flexible approach to the payment of legal services by permitting contingency fees.
 The common law regarding contingency fee agreements has begun to evolve so as to conform to the widely

 accepted modern public policy norms recognizing the advantages in permitting contingency fee agreements in some circumstances….”

 While this decision relaxed strict adherence to maintenance and champerty provisions, it recognized that safeguards should remain in place to protect a claimant from unreasonable fee agreements.
 Subsequently, Ontario enacted a Contingency Fee Agreements